strimzi/proposals/066-topic-replication-factor-change.md

 ## Current situation

-When the user change the `KafkaTopic.spec.replicas` field, the Topic Operator fails the reconciliation, and the resource becomes not ready.
+When the user change the `.spec.replicas` field of a KafkaTopic, the Topic Operator fails the reconciliation, and the resource becomes not ready.
 An error is reported in Topic Operator logs and KafkaTopic resource status.

 > Replication factor change not supported, but required for partitions\